ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 The Oblivious Relay Resource interacts with the Oblivious Gateway Resource as an HTTP client by constructing a request using the same restrictions as the Client request, except that the target URI is the Oblivious Gateway Resource.
 The content of this request is copied from the Client.
-If the content of the Client request is empty, the Oblivious Relay Resource MUST return an error to the Client without forwarding the request to the Oblivious Gateway Resource.
+An Oblivious Relay Resource MAY reject requests that are obviously invalid, such as a request with no content.
 The Oblivious Relay Resource MUST NOT add information to the request without the Client being aware of the type of information that might be added; see {{relay-responsibilities}} for more information on relay responsibilities.